 The Company is tracking the progress of several opportunities in the traditional land defence sector, in addition to new opportunities within adjacent markets.
-The current Field Electrical Power Supplies (FEPS) and Future Power contracts will be replaced with Field Electrical Power Supplies - Support (FEPS-S) and Tactical Power Support (TPS) contracts respectively.
-These will be competitively tendered contracts due to be awarded in 2023 by the UK Ministry of Defence (MOD).
+The Field Electrical Power Supplies (FEPS) contract will be replaced with Field Electrical Power Supplies - Support (FEPS-S).
+This will be a competitively tendered contract and is due to be awarded in 2024 by the UK Ministry of Defence (MOD).